 It is important to keep good records of your final searches in each database so that your search process is transparent and reproducible.
 There are various ways of doing this.

 One method is to save copies of your search histories within each database.
 To do this you generally need to set up a free personal account in each relevant database - look for a link at the top of the main search page.
 Alternatively, you may choose to create a spreadsheet or search diary to record the details of your searches.
-EndNote can also help you keep track of what you have done.
+If used correctly EndNote can also help you keep track of what you have done.

 |Link to saved searches and alerts guide|

 Export all search results from your final searches to a bibliographic software package such as Endnote .

 Alternatively you can choose to export results to a specialised tool such as Covidence .

 We acknowledge and pay respects to the Elders and Traditional Owners of the land on which our four Australian campuses stand.
 Information for Indigenous Australians